Session Schedule

 The ability to withdraw and receive refunds for programs vary based upon the established policies of these courses.
 Grades of “W” are taken into consideration in the calculation of Federal Title IV eligibility.
 They are also taken into consideration when determining if a student has made satisfactory academic progress.

-Students whose estimated course grades are below C level by the mid-point of the semester will receive notification from their advisor identifying the course and giving the instructor’s suggestions or comments.
+Students not making sufficient progress in courses will receive an academic warning at various points in the term or semester.
 Students receiving warnings are to meet with their instructor(s) as soon as possible.
 Faculty advisors will be notified of warnings given to their advisees.

 Final Examinations